About this data

 New reported infections

 Countries reporting the most new infections each day *

 average decreasing over last 2 weeks

-Who’s at the peak?
+Who’s at the peak in Europe?

 We want to know where infections are trending up or down relative to the size of the outbreak in each country.
-So in these charts we use a rolling 7-day average of the new infections countries report each day and compare where that average is now to where it was at its peak.
+So in these charts we use the rolling 7-day average of the new infections countries report each day and compare where that average is now to where it was at its peak.

 The percent of that peak a country currently reports gives us a better idea of how far it is from containing the spread of the virus relative to the worst days of its outbreak.